prashantpawar/sol-unit/README.md

 Unit tests for Solidity contracts.

+News (2016-01-30) - There is now a library version of the `Asserter` contract called `Assertions`.
+It will become the standard, but the old syntax will continue to be supported.

 **Disclaimer: Running and using this library is difficult.
 It is alpha software, and it uses an alpha client to test code written in a language (Solidity) that is still under development.
 The library should be considered experimental.**

 ## Table of Content